AfreenSiddiqa/Movies-ETL/README.md

  2. Deliverable 2: Extract and Transform the Wikipedia Data
  3. Deliverable 3: Extract and Transform the Kaggle Data
  4. Deliverable 4: Create the Movie Database
+ 5. Deliverable 5: A written report on the Movie Database analysis README.md.